neither follower nor liker be

 But what if you don’t know that a blog post has a marketer behind it, or that the celebrity tweeting about a lip balm was paid $20,000 for those 140 characters, or that a newspaper article was sponsored by an online streaming video service, or that a documentary you watched on [Big Nature Channel] was paid for by an oil company?
 If you knew it was advertising chances are you’d speed by it the same way you zap past a commercial on your DVR or dump your junk mail in the [trash] bin.
 Or if you did watch it, aware of the content’s sponsorship, you might approach it with a more critical or cynical eye—something companies do not want you to do.

 Of course not, the goal today is not to pull up the bottom of society, or to improve the average, or to make a better functioning civilization.
 There seems to be nothing left to do but make money and hold the reins of power.
-(While holding tantalizing visual carrots in front of you.)
+And it’s so easy, just hold a few tantalizing visual carrots in front of them.

 If you’re an astute reader, you may be questioning this site.
 If you’re a regular, I needn’t explain nor justify.